 Center for the Advancement of Team Science, Analytics and Systems Thinking in Health Services Research (CATALYST)

-CATALYST is a center under development within The Ohio State University College of Medicine focused on advancing research and discovery at Ohio State in the delivery of health services across the continuum of care using a team science approach.
+CATALYST is a center within The Ohio State University College of Medicine focused on advancing research and discovery at Ohio State in the delivery of health services across the continuum of care using a team science approach.
 As an innovative and independent center within the College of Medicine, CATALYST is focused on providing a well-recognized hub for health services and implementation science research efforts within the college.

 MissionTo catalyze faculty at The Ohio State University Wexner Medical Center to engage in meaningful health services research (HSR) and implementation science.

 In achieving this mission, CATALYST seeks to complement the mission of The Ohio State University College of Medicine “to improve people’s lives through innovation in research” by ensuring that the work of research faculty is impactful for the organization and the populations they serve.
 CATALYST is being created as a means of fostering a collaborative culture of research while providing the environment that supports success.